-RCTs of screening for IPV in adult women do not show reduction in IPV exposure or improvement in quality of life over 3 to 18 months of followup.
-Screening tools are available for clinical practice that may reasonably identify women with past 12-month or current IPV.
-Interventions for women with screen-detected IPV show inconsistent results; limited evidence from three RCTs shows that home visiting interventions and behavioral counseling interventions that address multiple risk factors may lead to reduced IPV exposure among perinatal populations.
-No studies assessed screening or treatment for elder abuse and abuse of vulnerable adults.
+Although available screening tools may reasonably identify women experiencing past 12-month or current IPV, RCTs of IPV screening in adult women do not show reduction in IPV or improvement in quality of life over 3 to 18 months of followup.
+Interventions for women with screen-detected IPV show inconsistent results; limited evidence from some RCTs suggested that home visiting interventions and behavioral counseling interventions that address multiple risk factors may lead to reduced IPV among perinatal populations.
+No eligible studies assessed screening or treatment for elder abuse and abuse of vulnerable adults.